-- 1. Medication may be administered to students by a school employee assigned to the task by the building principal. - 2.
-All medicine is to be brought to and kept in the school nurse's office.
-Asthmatic or emergency medications that needs to be kept on his/her person must have a doctor's and parent/legal
+1. Medication may be administered to students by a school employee assigned to the task by the building principal.

+2. All medicine is to be brought to and kept in the school nurse's office.
+Asthmatic or emergency medications that need to be kept on his/her person must have a doctor's and parent/legal guardian's written consent giving the student permission to carry and self medicate.

-- guardian's written consent giving the student permission to carry and self medicate. - Prescription and nonprescription medicine must be in the original container.
+3. Prescription and nonprescription medicine must be in the

+original container.
 Prescription medicine must be in the original container with the pharmacy label for that student.

 Pharmacy label date must be current.
-No expired medications will be accepted. - 4.
-If prescription or nonprescription medicine must be given during the school day, it must be accompanied by a note, which includes time and dosage.
+No expired medications will be accepted.

+4. If prescription or nonprescription medicine must be given during the school day, it must be accompanied by a note, which includes time and dosage.
 The note must be signed by a parent or guardian giving authorized school personnel directions for its administration.
 The medication must be age appropriate.
-Parent/Guardian consent for each medication is valid for the length of the current school year, unless revoked or a change occurs. - 5.
-Herbal substances or dietary supplements will only be given with a doctor's and parent/legal guardian's written consent, and only if required by the Individualized Education Plan or Section 504 plan of a student with disabilities. - 6.
-Medications that are prescribed to be given up to three times a day can be given at home.
+Parent/Guardian consent for each medication is valid for the length of the current school year, unless revoked or a change occurs.

+5. Herbal substances or dietary supplements will only be given with a doctor's and parent/legal guardian's written consent, and only if required by the Individualized Education Plan or Section 504 plan of a student with disabilities.

+6. Medications that are prescribed to be given up to three times a day can be given at home.
 If there is a clear reason why the school personnel should give the medicine, please have the prescribing physician write an order for the school.
-Information may be faxed to the school. \Medications prescribed may be given as follows, at home, and can be given with milk and/or bread/crackers if they are labeled to take with food:
+Information may be faxed to the school.

+\Medications prescribed may be given as follows, at home, and can be given with milk and/or bread/crackers if they are labeled to take with food:

+\Once a day medications should be given in the morning or at bedtime. \Twice a day medications should be given in the morning and at bedtime.

+\Three times a day medications should be given in the morning, right after school, and at bedtime.

-- 7. A physician's written request is required on all medications that are to be administered for more than 10 consecutive days. - 8.
-School personnel will not give any medicine, including Tylenol, unless it is provided by you, in the appropriate manner as stated above. - 9.
-The District, the Board, and its employees shall be immune from civil liability for damages or injuries resulting from the transportation of medication by a student or the administration of medication to a student under the guidelines of this policy except for acts constituting gross negligence.
+7. A physician's written request is required on all medications that are to be administered for more than 10 consecutive days.

+8. School personnel will not give any medicine, including Tylenol, unless it is provided by you, in the appropriate manner as stated above.

+9. The District, the Board, and its employees shall be immune from civil liability for damages or injuries resulting from the transportation of medication by a student or the administration of medication to a student under the guidelines of this policy except for acts constituting gross negligence.